-Well of course I always tell myself the truth I hear you say.
-This is a difficult one but from experience of working with literally thousands of clients and also personally, what we say out loud and what we say to ourselves can be completely different
+Well of course I always tell myself the truth I hear you say, however, what we say out loud and what we say to ourselves is often completely different

 So why don't we say what's really truthful to us, from my own experience it's mostly fear of the consequences.
 My first memory of not telling the truth to myself which had consequences was in the early part of my self-employed career as a management trainer.

-I was working from my bedroom office and for the first time realised I was missing the social contacts of my previous "full time "job.
+I was working from my bedroom office and for the first time realised I was missing the social contacts of my previous "full-time "job.
 I also knew others that had decided to go down the self-employed trainer route and we decided to get together to share our mixed bag of skills and perhaps get more work.
-We designed some business cards, gave ourselves a company name (named after the garden centre in which we met lol ) we talked, we laughed a lot and drank more than a little tea and coffee, but never tried for any work and after a while we just stopped meeting.
+We designed some business cards, gave ourselves a company name (named after the garden center in which we met lol ) we talked, we laughed a lot and drank more than a little tea and coffee, but never tried for any work and after a while, we just stopped meeting.